Runcorn Ward

 The Runcorn Ward is a Brisbane City Council ward covering Kuraby, Runcorn, Sunnybank and Sunnybank Hills.

 History

+Runcorn Ward (first iteration)

+Runcorn Ward was created ahead of the 1985 election.

 Karawatha Ward

 The 2007 Electoral Commission Redistribution split the former Runcorn Ward into Karawatha Ward and MacGregor Ward.
-Gail Macpherson of Labor (who had previously been the representative for Runcorn) ran for Karawatha at the 2008 election and was re-elected.
+Gail MacPherson of Labor (who had previously been the representative for Runcorn) ran for Karawatha at the 2008 election and was re-elected.
 MacPherson retired in 2012 and the election held that year saw Kim Marx elected with a 17.8% swing.

-Runcorn Ward
+Runcorn Ward (second iteration)

 The 2015 Electoral Commission Redistribution created Runcorn Ward, replacing Karawatha Ward while gaining area from MacGregor Ward.
 These changes increased the LNP margin from 16.3% to 17.3%.
 Marx went on to win the 2016 election.